hyperspy/hyperspy/doc/user_guide/io.rst

 Ripple
 ------

-This `open standard format <http://www.nist.gov/lispix/doc/image-file-formats/raw-file-format.htm>`_ is widely used to exchange hyperspectra data.
-However, it only support data of up to three dimensions.
-It can be used to exchange data with Bruker and `Lispix <http://www.nist.gov/lispix/>`.
-Installing the :ref:`import-rpl` it is very useful to export data to Gatan Digital Micrograph.
+This `open standard format <http://www.nist.gov/lispix/doc/image-file-formats/raw-file-format.htm>`_ is widely used to exchange hyperspectral data.
+However, it only supports data of up to three dimensions.
+It can be used to exchange data with Bruker and `Lispix <http://www.nist.gov/lispix/>`_.
+Used in combination with the :ref:`import-rpl` it is very useful for exporting data to Gatan's Digital Micrograph.

 The default encoding is latin-1.
 It is possible to set a different encoding using the encoding argument, e.g.: